forem/admin-docs/docs/_managing-your-community/organization_pages.md

 ## Creating an organization page

-Anyone can create an organization.
-The person who creates the organization can visit `/settings/organization` (organizations are found under a user's personal settings) and fill out the following fields:
+Any user can create a new organization from their [User Organization Settings page](https://admin.forem.com/docs/_forem-basics/user-settings/organization-settings).
+The person who creates the organization will be the main organization admin.

-- **Name**: The displayed name of the organization
-- **Username**: The organization URL will be the Forem URL `/username`.
-This is also referred to as the **slug** on other forms.
-- **Profile image**: Supports PNG, SVG, JPG
-- **Website url**: Include the https://
-- **Summary**: Text that will be displayed below the organization name on its landing page
-- **Proof**: Asks the user to demonstrate their association with the organization to prevent unauthorized organizations being made in the name of companies or brands or individuals.

 ## Invite new members

-New members must be signed up to the Forem with an individual account.
-Organization admins can find the invite token in their organization settings at `/settings/organization` under **Grow the team**.
-The new member inputs the token on their own `/settings/organization` (if they are already a member of one or more organizations, they will need to select **New Organization** from the drop-down menu at the top of the page in order to input a token code).
+Organization admins can find the invite token in their [User Organization Settings page](https://admin.forem.com/docs/_forem-basics/user-settings/organization-settings) under **Grow the team**.

 ## Organization roles